-Type of demand ul interception Communications data fone disclosure unlawful (1) Vodafone disclosure unlawful (1) While the precise legal position regarding disclosure of aggregate statistical information remains unclear, local criminal laws contain a large number of provisions prohibiting the disclosure of national security-related material and other matters related to law enforcement.
-The disclosure of statistical information related to agency and authority demands is therefore very likely to be considered a violation of such provisions. fo tie the precise legal position regarding disclosure of aggregate statistical information remain onal security-related material and other matters related to law enforcement.
-The disclosure
+Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) Vodafone disclosure unlawful (1) Key Note (1) While the precise legal position regarding disclosure of aggregate statistical information remains unclear, local criminal laws contain a large number of provisions prohibiting the disclosure of national security-related material and other matters related to law enforcement.
+The disclosure of statistical information related to agency and authority demands is therefore very likely to be considered a violation of such provisions.
+For a summary of the m nost important legal powers relating to law enforcement demands, netwo k censorship and encryption on a country by country basis, see our Legal Annexe.

+France Type of demand Lawful interception Communications data Statistics No technical implementation (1) 2 Key Note (1) We have not implemented the technical requirements necessary to enable lawful interception, and therefore have not received any agency or authority demands for lawful interception assistance.
 For a summary of the most important legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe.

-France

-Type of demand

-Lawful interception Communications data

-Statistics No technical implementation (1) 1

-Key Note (1) We have not implemented the technical requirements necessary to enable lawful interception, and therefore have not received any agency or authority demands for lawful interception assistance.

-For a summary of the most impor rtant legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe .